ropensci/roweb3/content/blog/2023-03-31-cran-to-git/index.md

  2. If this fails, but the maintainer has a GitHub account, we look for the package under this Github account.
 If the package is found and the version is equal or greater than the version on CRAN or Bioconductor, this is used as the official source.
  3. Finally if the maintainer has a Github account, but we could not find the package there either, we add a copy of the package from [metacran](https://github.com/cran) in the universe of the maintainer.
 As explained earlier, for this set of packages we do not have upstream metadata, but we can still index the package content and maintainer information.

-This data is updated every night and published in our [crantogit](https://github.com/r-universe-org/cran-to-git/blob/master/crantogit.csv) registry.
+This list of package URLs is updated every night and published in [crantogit](https://github.com/r-universe-org/cran-to-git/blob/master/crantogit.csv).
 Today's statistics are:

  - 10.805 CRAN/Bioc packages found at the Git url from the description (yay, you rule!)
  - 1.983 packages found under the maintainer's Github account